WillemD61/XTEND-plugin/README.md

 # Installation instructions

+Prerequisite: make sure Python with the json and requests libraries is installed on your system

 1) Login to the Domoticz server and obtain a command line.
 2) Change to the plugin directory with "cd domoticz/plugins".
 3) Create a new plugin directory with "mkdir XTEND-plugin".